The Battle of Fallen Timbers

 Following the end of the American Revolution, white settlers and land speculators began flooding into Ohio Country, causing conflict with the Indian tribes who lived there.
 The young American nation, under the leadership of President George Washington, attempted to suppress the native resistance.
 A coalition of tribes from the Ohio and Great Lakes Region destroyed two military expeditions sent against them.
 Encouraged by the defeat of the U.S. Forces, the British government sought to reassert their influence and built Fort Miamis in what was clearly U.S. territory.

 Alarmed at the potential loss of the Northwest territory, Washington appointed Major General Anthony Wayne to raise and train a professional United States army.
 Wayne’s army, organized on the model of the Roman Legions, began moving north from Cincinnati in late 1793, building a series of supporting forts as they went.
-On August 10, 1794, the actions that became known as the Battle of Fallen Timbers occurred.
+On August 20, 1794, the action that became known as the Battle of Fallen Timbers occurred.
+Native forces from the Miami, Shawnee, Ottawa, Wyandot, Delaware, Mohawk, Mingo, Potawatomis and Ojibwa tribes supported by volunteer Canadian Militia and Rangers opposed Waynes advance.

 Leaving a force behind to guard their supplies at Roche De Boeuf, near current day Waterville, Ohio, Wayne moved forward to meet the enemy.
 After a five-mile march, a mounted militia unit on Wayne’s right flank encountered some of the estimated 1,100 Indian warriors waiting in ambush in an area where a tornado had torn down the trees.
 The militia came under heavy fire and were driven back.
 Initially, the legion’s front guard also began to fall back.
 Wayne’s regulars formed up and rallied.
 The regulars then pressed into the Indian line with fixed bayonets.
 After a period of intense close quarter fighting, the Indians were driven back.
 Wayne pursued the scattered Indians for several miles into what is now Maumee, Ohio.
 Wayne halted and regrouped his army and prepared for an Indian counterattack.

 When the Indians did not counterattack, Wayne moved forward to Fort Miamis.
 Wayne and the fort commander, Colonel William Campbell, exchanged a series of tense letters and threats but avoided actual combat.
-After two days of taunting, the fort commander withdrew, burning the Indian cornfields and villages behind him.
+After two days of taunting, Wayne withdrew, burning the Indian cornfields and villages behind him.

 The Treaty of Greenville